PhaneeChowdary/SmartJobApplicationAssistant/README.md

 - Comprehensive error logging
 - Graceful failure handling

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.